 Black is the traditional option, which is why we may or may not have upwards of 10 different inky eyeliners sitting in a small stockpile atop our vanities.
 It certainly does the trick—defining the unique shape of our eyes and thickening the appearance of lash density.
 However, if it's our eye color we're looking to accentuate and not just our eye shape, then we reach for a more colorful kind of eyeliner, one that contrasts our irises perfectly for utmost emphasis.

 Hannah Hatcher, global educator for Jane Iredale, recommends that green-eyed people reach for an eyeliner that has a red undertone.
 Since red and green are across from each other on the color wheel, red defines and exacerbates the green in the iris.
 That doesn't mean you have to use a true red shade, though.
-Try something like Jane Iredale Mystikol Powdered Eyeliner in Dark Topaz ($24).
+Try something like Jane Iredale Mystikol Powdered Eyeliner in Dark Topaz.
 It's a dark brown that has warm red undertones.

 If you do want to go the bold and striking route, opt for a true-red color to line your eyes.
 Take it from Mehron artist Pamela Faller, who says, "A green eye will pop using anything from ruby red, rust red, or bright magenta."
-She likes using Mehron Intense Pressed Pigment Powder in Red Earth ($12) along with a liner brush to hug the lash line with color.
+She likes using Mehron Intense Pressed Pigment Powder in Red Earth along with a liner brush to hug the lash line with color.

-We'd be remiss if we didn't mention this line, called Alkaline, from Urban Decay.
+We'd be remiss if we didn't mention this liner, called Alkaline, from Urban Decay.
 It's a deep wine red shade that looks striking on any eye color, though especially green.
 Just line the upper lash line, gently blend it up and out, apply a swipe of mascara, and you're set.
 We like it because it's a waterproof formula that stays put all day yet somehow still manages to glide on with a smooth and creamy texture that's easy to blend out.
 We're obsessed.

 One of our classic go-to eyeliners is this Highliner Gel formula from Marc Jacobs, which is a lot like the Urban Decay one in that it's creamy, blendable, and super pigmented.
 Try using the shade Mari(gold), which is equal parts yellow and orange.
 Once it sets on the eye, it's the perfect tangerine shade.
 You can rest assured that it will make your blue peepers pop.